Nortel Networks A Bankrupt Behemoth.

 *This memory is a continuation of 'The World's Biggest Casino' memory.

-So much water had flown under the bridge since that weekend at Hidden Valley back in the summer of 2000.
+So much water had flown under the bridge since that weekend at the Hidden Valley Resort back in the summer of 2000.
 Within a year I was divorced, living on my own in a condo and I was now investing in just my future.
-There was no longer anymore our future and it would only be my future that was all that mattered to me going forward.
+There was no longer anymore our future.
+It would only be my future that I focused on, it was all that mattered to me going forward.

-Within a decade of my divorce, Nortel Networks just like my wife would become history.
+Within a decade of my divorce, Nortel Networks just like my wife Bonnie would be history.
 Millions of investors lost billions of dollars investing in the once Canadian behemoth of a company.
-The stock price had gone from just shy of its all-time high of $125 per share to crashing into bankruptcy.
+The stock price plummeted from just shy of its all-time high of $125 per share to crashing into bankruptcy.
 I rode the Nortel rollercoaster for a good solid decade right up until it crashed in June 2009.
-That was when Nortel announced it would not be emerging from bankruptcy protection and the company would begin to sell off assets, primarily all of its business units.
+That was when Nortel announced it would not be emerging from bankruptcy protection and that the company would begin to sell off assets, primarily all of its business units.

 Nortel was officially done and i